jawher/xavr/README.md

 * `Clean`: deletes the build artifcats
 * `Index`: a *trick* target to get XCode autocompletion to work.
 You're not supposed to interact with this target

+Also check [Using XCode for AVR C developement](http://jawher.me/2014/03/21/using-xcode-avr-c/) for more detailed instructions and screenshots.

 # Prequisites

 * `avr-gcc` must be installed and in the `PATH` variable (detectable via a `which avr-gcc`)